 Section Document Metadata

 Each section (including the section at top of the hierarchy), contains a collection of metadata artifacts associated with each Section Document in the form of an Atom feed, described in RFC 5023.
 The atom feed is located at the URL of the section.
 For the top level, it is located at the base URL.
 Each Section Document and child Section MUST have a corresponding </atom:feed/atom:entry> element.
 If the Section Document type is different from the type defined in the Section’s Extension, it MUST indicate its type in the /atom:feed/atom:entry/atom:link/@type attribute.
 Each </atom:feed/atom:entry> must contain an <atom:link> element where the href attribute refers to the Section Document.
-Additional metadata is contained in the </atom:feed/atom:entry/atom:content> element, in an XML fragment starting with <hrf-md:DocumentMetaData>.
+Additional metadata is contained in the <hrf-md:DocumentMetaData> element of the <atom:entry>, which is an Atom extension.

 Atom Feed Element Requirements